FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 800 Years of the Montpellier School of Medicine: How Many Epidemics?

-• A LIVE DEBATE BETWEEN HISTORIAN EXPERTS
+• A LIVE DEBATE BETWEEN HISTORIANS

 • A BOOTH DEDICATED TO THE 800TH ANNIVERSARY